 Look for people that you can connect with and contact anyone that may have thoughts or knowledge about the company.

-What to Do With the Company Information
+What to Do With the Company Information:

 Researching the company is only the first step.
 Once you have completed gathering information, you will need to use that information to prepare for the interview.
 Interview preparation involves several steps.

-- Familiarize Yourself With Products – Spend some time getting to know the products and services of the company.
+Spend some time getting to know the products and services of the company.
 This information will make it easier on your interviewer and show that you are an informed applicant.

-- Envision Your Role – Your next step is to imagine what your role will be in furthering the goals of the company.
+Your next step is to imagine what your role will be in furthering the goals of the company.
 See if you have any skills, ideas or strategies that will be useful to mention during the interview.
 Once you have reviewed the company’s mission statement and procedures, you should have a good idea of what the employers value, and generate answers accordingly.

-- Come Up With Questions – Interviews are a two way street.
+Interviews are a two way street.
 You should have great questions to ask the employer in addition to creating great answers.

 No employer expects you to know everything about the company.
 Their corporate environment, strategies, procedures and practices will not be displayed on a website or listed in a search engine.
 These are things that you will learn throughout the interview.
 Company research is not intended to cover every aspect of the company.